Data protection and privacy

 Depending on why we need to process your information, you will have rights to how your information is used.
 These will be detailed in the Privacy Notices in the section above.

-The Council has a lawful basis for the gathering and processing of information necessary for the delivery of critical services.
+We have a lawful basis for the gathering and processing of information necessary for the delivery of critical services.
 You have the right to request that the Council stop processing your personal data in relation to any Council service.
 However, this may cause delays or prevent us delivering a service to you.
-Where possible, we will seek to comply with such requests but this may not be possible where the Council is required to do so by law, to safeguard public safety, where there is a risk of harm or in emergency situations.
+Where possible, we will seek to comply with such requests but this may not be possible where we are required to do so by law, to safeguard public safety, where there is a risk of harm or in emergency situations.

-Where the Council is relying on your consent to process information then you have the right to withdraw this consent at any time.
+Where we are relying on your consent to process information then you have the right to withdraw this consent at any time.
 Details of how to withdraw your consent will be given to you at the time you provide your consent.

 Please submit an enquiry to us if you would like to: